 Who Regulates Florida Nursing Homes?

 There are approximately 700 nursing homes in Florida, and both state and federal authorities regulate them.
-On the federal level, the U.S. Department of Health and Human Services’ Centers for Medicare and Medicaid Services is responsible for nursing homes.
-The Florida Department of Health and the Florida Agency for Health Care Administration is responsible for regulating Tampa nursing homes on the state level.
+On the federal level, the U.S. Department of Health and Human Services Centers for Medicare and Medicaid Services is responsible for nursing homes.
+The Florida Department of Health and the Florida Agency for Health Care Administration are responsible for regulating Tampa nursing homes on the state level.

 If a Tampa nursing home violates regulations that do not immediately or directly affect a resident’s safety, the facility may create a Plan of Correction to remedy the situation.
 However, if a violation places a resident’s safety in danger, then repercussions may include fines, new supervision, or license suspension.